eloff/sqldefender/hugo-sqldefender/content/_faq.md

           it’s well known that it’s hard to monetize effectively.
 This is exacerbated by the current trend of massive cloud companies monetizing open-source products by providing them as a service without contributing back.
           There are a few projects like Linux that are notable exceptions, but by and large they’re the exceptions to the rule.
-For every one success like that there are tens of thousands of projects that languish in obscurity because the creators can’t quit their day job.
+For every one success there are tens of thousands of projects that languish neglected in obscurity because the creators can’t quit their day job.
+The popularity of open-source licenses has deprived the software ecosystem of better maintained and higher quality software and we're all poorer for it.
+However, we're still comitted to the freedom at the core of the open-source philosophy.
+Freedom to modify our software to better suit your goals, freedom to use our software in non-commercial projects, and a generous free tier for bootstrapped startups to get started without breaking the bank.
-      - question:
+      - question: Why not use Postgres RLS?
-        answer:
+        answer: "The most common reaction lot of engineers hearing about SQL Defender is “why not just use row-level security (RLS) in PostgreSQL?”
+It’s a fair question, and we initially considered RLS very seriously for this task, but decided upon further examination that it wasn’t a good fit.
+So SQL Defender was born.
+The reasoning would make a better blog post than a faq entry, but here's a summary of the argument.

+          * ### Performance

+          To prevent leaking information, RLS filters are materialized before joins or where clause filtering which can turn every query into a table scan unless you’re careful to index every RLS condition and mark all functions involved as leakproof.
+That can make it difficult to use right for unsuspecting developers - and we specifically want SQL Defender to be simple and obvious enough for junior developers to use efficiently and correctly.

+          * ### Not fully-supported on RDS

+          In order to solve the performance problems above and let the Postgres optimizer execute the query in the most efficient way possible, you need to mark any functions used as leakproof.
+That requires superuser privileges not available on Amazon’s RDS.
+This means you have to choose between RDS and efficient RLS queries.
+RLS is a nice to have, but RDS is often a non-negotiable requirement.

+          * ### Overlapping, but not identical requirements

+          RLS is great, and has some overlapping requirements with SQL Defender, but it also has subtly different objectives.
+For example the need to protect against user defined functions leaking secure information is just not a design concern with SQL Defender.
+We’re not trying to allow untrusted users to create and use user-defined functions safely.
+We also want to be able to execute query data on behalf of multiple users safely.
+Database users is not really the right level of granularity to map one-to-one with application users.
+Eventually these little mismatches would mean greater total complexity if we built of RDS instead of using our own purpose built system.

+          * ### No audit log

+          We need a full, searchable, tamper-resistant audit log of every interaction with the database, tied to the application or organization user who initiated it.
+This is sometimes a regulatory requirement, but it’s also just good opsec.
+This requirement is out scope for RLS.

+          * ### RLS is PostgreSQL only

+          SQL Defender is PostgreSQL first, but it’s meant to be ported to other RDBMS systems, and relying so heavily on PostgreSQL only features for core functionality would mean we’d need a different and incompatible approach for other databases, at which point we have two systems to maintain."
       - question: Do you have a managed service?
-        answer: It’s on the roadmap, but currently you’ll need to host it yourself.
+        answer: It’s on the long-term roadmap, but currently you’ll need to host it yourself.
 We try to make this process as easy as possible by supplying a single binary with no dependencies, and docker and cloud provider images.
-          Please contact us if you have difficulty operating SQL Defender.
+Please contact us for support if you have difficulty operating SQL Defender.
   - Compatibility:
       - question: Does SQL Defender work with Amazon RDS, Aurora, or Google Cloud SQL?
         answer: Yes, these are fully supported.
 In fact SQL Defender can help with common problems like the low